Home » FAMILY » Christians and Halloween

 Historians have linked Halloween to the ancient Celtic celebration of Samhain.
 That pagan holiday was traditionally celebrated on November 1st in Northern France, Britain, and Ireland.
 Through a long, slow process, that holiday was transformed into the current celebration of Halloween.
 For more on the history of Halloween, check out The History Channel’s page.

 While it is true that there are echoes of paganism in the history of Halloween, the same can be said of Christmas and Easter.
 Instead of Samhain, Christmas co-opted the holiday of Saturnalia, and Easter the celebration of Eostre, a pagan goddess.
 The pagan roots of the holiday may prohibit some believers from celebrating Halloween in the 21st century.
-But it probably won’t matter to many.
+But it may not matter to many.

 Regarding the topic of Halloween’s pagan roots, ask yourself these questions: